 That’s compared to numbers as low as 9 percent in southwestern Utah and 82 percent in northern Utah on Dec.
 3, 2017, according to Natural Resources Conservation Service numbers.
 Those numbers remained well below 60 percent throughout winter for most of the state.

 “We are super excited for all the storms we’ve had,” said Candice Hasenyager, assistant director of the planning branch at the Utah Division of Water Resources.
 “We are above normal across the state … so we’re really excited for where we’re at right now.”

 That’s not to say Utah is out of a drought.
 The state’s drought was mostly created from the below-average snowpack during the 2017-18 water year, which runs from Oct.
 1 through Sept.
 30 each year.

 In fact, places like Ogden, central Utah and eastern Utah remain in an “extreme drought,” according to the National Integrated Drought Information System map.
 Most of the rest of the state is in a “severe drought,” while southwestern Utah and the Uinta Mountains area are in a “moderate drought.”

-KSL meteorologist Grant Wayman said the storm that slammed the state Sunday and previous storms have snowpack totals right where experts want them to be for now, but prolonged snow this winter and next year would likely be needed to fix the drought.
+KSL meteorologist Grant Weyman said the storm that slammed the state Sunday and previous storms have snowpack totals right where experts want them to be for now, but prolonged snow this winter and next year would likely be needed to fix the drought.

 “This is a great start for where we are in early December.
-If we ended the (winter), got into April and still had a snowpack that was 100 percent or better, we’d be looking pretty good — and then you’d like see that drought map change,” Wayman said.
+If we ended the (winter), got into April and still had a snowpack that was 100 percent or better, we’d be looking pretty good — and then you’d like see that drought map change,” Weyman said.
 “Maybe it wouldn’t go away, but we’d be in a lot better shape.”

 In the meantime, Hasenyager urges residents to use water “wisely” as Utah’s drought lingers.
 She also hopes more snow like Sunday’s storm will fall during the winter.